ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 **Project setup**

  - Install Keil MDK and related tools as described in [Tools installation](../../infrastructure/html/run_mdk_pro.html#mdk_vht_install).
- - In the local project repository double-click on the _basic/basic.debug.uvprojx_ file to open the project in µVision IDE.
+ - In the local project repository double-click on the _basic/basic.debug.cprj_ file to get the project imported into µVision IDE.
+   - Alternatively you can start µVision IDE and import the basic.debug.cprj project via the [_Project_ - _Import_](https://developer.arm.com/documentation/101407/latest/User-Interface/Project-Menu-and-Commands/Export-Menu) menu.
  - Verify the project setup as explained in [Project Configuration](../../infrastructure/html/run_mdk_pro.html#mdk_project_config).

 ### Implement tests